ABHINAV112/iNTUition-RESTAPIWorkshop/README.md

   },
 ```

+There are several header tags which can be used, click [here](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers) to find out more about them.

 ### Data/Body

 This is the body of data sent to the server inside the request, this data will be processed by the server and a response will be sent back.
 <br>
-NOTE: json can be stringified while sending to the server, not necessary
+NOTE: json can be stringified while sending to the server, it can also be sent raw

 ```javascript
   "data": "{\n  \"ItemDetail\": {\n    \"ID\": \"00000000-0000-0000-0000-000000000000\"\n  },\n  \"Quantity\": 0,\n  \"Notes\": \"string\",\n  \"CartItemType\": \"string\"\n}"